JonathanBennett/jonathanbennett.github.io/_drafts/2016-02-03-enabling-your-microservice-architecture.md

 The list seemed endless...

-I spent a lot of time looking into the various "roll your own cloud" services that are all trying to emulate the *fantastic* work by my good friends over at the Heroku HQ, however no one seems to make it
+I spent a lot of time looking into the various "roll your own cloud" services that are all trying to emulate the *fantastic* work by my very good friends over at the Heroku HQ, however no one seems to make it simple, easy to get started and frankly not cumbersome.
+From reviewing the work of the CloudFoundry guys, which is battle tested and very stable, the Kubernetes group, which is much newer, a little more open-standards orientated but in my honest opinion over complex, and the various Kubernetes based PaaS services such as Deis, OpenShift and others, I was left asking myself why there wasn't just an easy, quick, way to get started.

+*Disclaimer: I know that the approach I outline below will feel over-simplified for many of the CloudFoundry/Kubernetes hardcore users out there, and I have to say although I haven't found anything I **can't** do with the approach below, I may come up against something in the near future for which I'll look back at this post and say "wasn't he stupid?"*

+There are many major problems that I intend to tackle through a simple, unix-like approach of choose individual components which do the job at hand incredibly well:

+1. Auto-discovery / DNS,
+2. Container orchestration through scheduling,
+3. External load balancing,
+4. Central log aggregation and search,
+5. Container metrics and monitoring.

+And what I'm going to do is take each one in order and break down what decisions, investigation and methods I've found so far.

+# Automation at the centre

+At the core of everything we do now, we have prioritised automation, auto-scaling through said automation and elasticity at the heart of everything we do.
+Before your team makes the decision to automate everything there's always some hesitance to automate.
+It feels clunky and counter intuitive to teams who are so used to doing everything by hand, even when by said hand they make mistakes.
+From the beginning of this project I focussed on automating everything through Ansible.
+The reasons for choosing Ansible were simple:

+1. It was simple enough to get started that I didn't need to send the entire team on a training course for them to get going
+2. The agentless strategy makes me feel much more comfortable in understanding rather than the approach of, say for example, Chef.